Backporter/Archive2/README.md

 **Usage:**
 ---------------------------------------------------------------------
-create a folder called "data", put textures and run Archive2.exe, either do it via CMD or double click it and let it do its magic, if should output a file called "output.ba2" if none is given, renambe it to <espname - Textures.ba2>, and now you have a PS4 GNMF BA2
+create a folder called "data", put textures and run Archive2.exe, either do it via CMD or double click it and let it do its magic, if should output a file called "output.ba2" if none is given, rename it to <espname - Textures.ba2>, and now you have a PS4 GNMF BA2

 **Valid Arguments**: